Maxwell AFB nurse makes history with first-ever civilian hospital rotation

 |0

-This work, Maxwell AFB nurse makes history with first-ever civilian hospital rotation [Image 3 of 3], by SrA Elizabeth Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Maxwell AFB nurse makes history with first-ever civilian hospital rotation, by SrA Elizabeth Figueroa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.